Strengthening Climate-Resilience of Small Scale Rural Infrastructure and Local Government in Timor-Leste

 Increasing climatic variability and unpredictability, particularly in relation to rainfall and extreme weather events, presents a very significant additional risk to the lives and livelihoods of rural people, particularly those living in the more remote interior of the country as well as in some highly exposed coastal areas.
 One of the key ways in which this risk is expressed is through resulting impacts flooding and landslides on critical rural infrastructure which further degrade these assets, particularly water supply infrastructure, drainage, embankment and river protection structures, and community level feeder roads and bridges that connect with the network of national, district and rural roads.

-This UNDP-supported project, "Strengthening the Resilience of Small Scale Rural Infrastructure and Local Government Systems to Climatic Variability and Risk", uses the existing UNDP Local Government Support Programme as an entry point to deliver concrete measures to significantly increase the resilience of critical rural infrustructure to climate related impacts in high risk districts and sub-districts.
+The UNDP-supported project, "Strengthening the Resilience of Small Scale Rural Infrastructure and Local Government Systems to Climatic Variability and Risk" (2013 - 2018) used the existing UNDP Local Government Support Programme as an entry point to deliver concrete measures to significantly increase the resilience of critical rural infrastructure to climate-related impacts in high-risk districts and sub-districts.
 Critical small scale rural infrastructure is designed and implemented through participatory approaches and strengthened local governance systems, reflecting the needs of communities vulnerable to increasing climate risks.

 Timor-Leste is a small island developing state and one of the world’s newest nations.
 Since independence from Indonesia the country has made significant progress in establishing a functioning government and public service, as well as a political system with the ability to reflect the wider needs of society within a democratic framework.
 This has included a move towards administrative and fiscal decentralization within its 13 districts and 65 sub-districts.
 The international community continues to provide substantial support recognizing that early and sustained engagement in nation building provides the best opportunity for ensuring long term and sustainable peace, security and prosperity.